 Applying to the Directeur de l’état civil (registrar of civil status)

-If you want to change the gender and first name on your identity documents, you must be a Canadian citizen, and you must have lived in Quebec for at least a year.
+If you want to change the gender and first name on your identity documents, you must have lived in Quebec for at least a year.

 People born in Quebec but who don’t live here anymore can also ask to have their identity documents changed.
 But they must show it’s impossible to do this in the province or country where they now live.